nbe95/mqtt-switch/README.md

 I used this setup to automate my old, not so smart bathroom fan without having to fiddle around with the even older electrical installation of my apartment.
-All you need to do is to fit the Arduino and the servo motor into a nice looking box and upload/fine-tune this code.
+All you need to do is to fit the Arduino and the servo motor into a nice looking box and upload this code.
+Before, make sure to copy the [config template](./config.template.h) to `config.h` and fine-tune all values to fit your needs.

 *Et voilà!* Enjoy turning your device on/off using MQTT commands and even integrate it in systems like **Home Assistant** with a minimum